This page moves to the site. Look here for the latest updates on

 double brace

-no brace, probably because the in-between part in the main tuning slide is missing.
+no brace, probably because the in-between part in the

-A solid hexagonal valve block is found on part of the Arigra's.
-The other ones have 'normal' spaces between the hexagonal valve casings.
+main tuning slide is missing.
+Valve block A solid hexagonal valve block is found on part of the Arigra's.
+The other ones have 'normal'

-An octagonal mouthpiece is part of the original Arigra set up.
+But there are also Arigra's with fluted casings.
+Mouthpiece An octagonal mouthpiece is part of the original Arigra set up.

 Name engraving